 • Through week 24, there were no reports of major adverse cardiovascular events (MACE) in the IMAAVY group and 3 reports in the PBO group.2

-• In the ongoing open-label extension (OLE) of the phase 3 study, mean changes from baseline in the CHOL-to-HDL ratios were -0.2 and 0.2 for the PBO→IMAAVY and IMAAVY→IMAAVY groups, respectively, at week 60.3
+• In the ongoing open-label extension (OLE) of the phase 3 study, in patients with seropositive gMG (n=137), the mean changes from baseline to week 60 in the CHOL-to-HDL ratios were -0.2 and 0.2 for the PBO→IMAAVY and IMAAVY→IMAAVY groups, respectively.3

 CLINICAL DATA